February 17, 2002 – 5:45

 Coralis stopped what she was doing to look at him.

-"Yeah she would, unless she's working or got some other plans for Thursday.
-Vic is a huge flyball fan and, well, she knew the day would come when I'd have to tell you about us, so, honestly, she would probably cancel her plans just to come to the game with you."
+"Yes, she would, unless she's working or got other plans for Thursday.
+Victoria is a huge flyball fan and, well, she knew the day would come when I'd have to tell you about us, so, honestly, she would probably cancel her plans to take you to the game.
+You figured for Victoria?"

 "It won't cost you anything.
 We have a box reserved for friends and relatives.
-I'm their team captain, so I can invite whoever I want," she said while rinsing herself, and glanced at what Frank was holding in his hand.
-"That's goblin's blood."
+I'm their team captain, so I can invite whoever I want," said Coralis, glancing at what Frank was holding in his hand.
+"That's goblin's blood.
+When I warned Victoria that I was going to tell you about us tonight, she wanted me to mention to you that her dad is human if her name came up in our conversation."

 She turned off the taps and grabbed a towel to dry herself.
 She looked at the clock.

 "I have to get going.
 I should be back in town later today, probably early evening.
-Just let me know if you want to see me for another round of questions.
-I'll answer anything."
+If you want to see me again for another round of questions, I'll answer anything."

 Coralis dressed back up in her bloody clothes and drank the rest of her coffee.

-She walked back to his window, transformed into Cheetah and jumped through it when Frank opened it.
-She made it to London and met with Andrew before entering the meeting room.
+She went to his window, transformed into Cheetah and jumped through it when Frank opened it.
+She flew directly to the London EBEE Headquarters and met with Andrew before entering the meeting room.